BC Concussion Awareness Week is September 21 to 27

 It is estimated that at least 1 in every 167 Canadian adults suffer a concussion each year.
 This is considered to be an underestimate, as many people do not seek medical care for concussion.

-September 21 to 27, 2025 is BC Concussion Awareness Week.
+BC Concussion Awareness Week.
 The goal of this annual campaign is to improve British Columbians’ knowledge of concussions—how to prevent, recognize, respond to, and manage them appropriately.

 We have created a campaign toolkit with concussion statistics, images, and social media posts to help you spread awareness of proper concussion recognition, diagnosis, and management.